damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 | `CI_BUILD_MANUAL` | `CI_JOB_MANUAL` |
 | `CI_BUILD_TOKEN` | `CI_JOB_TOKEN` |

-The old variables continue to work, however are deprecated and will be removed soon.
+The old variables continue to work, however they are deprecated and will be removed soon.

 > [Read more about the CI variables in our documentation](https://docs.gitlab.com/ce/ci/variables/)